TomCrypto/Ordo/README.md

 [![Build Status](https://travis-ci.org/TomCrypto/Ordo.png?branch=master)](https://travis-ci.org/TomCrypto/Ordo)

-What's new in 2.4.1:
+What's new in 2.5.0:
- - new and improved build system, using CMake
+ - better build system
- - MSVC semi-compatibility (see build notes)
+ - got rid of the custom allocator in the generic code path
- - explicit export symbols and calling conventions
+ - completely revamped and finished public documentation
- - a couple minor bug fixes
+ - improved header dependencies between headers and source files
- - prefix some functions with a missing `ordo_`
+ - test driver updated accordingly
- - stopped exporting some internal memory functions
+ - fixed a few logical errors in the public headers and implementation
- - changed primitive ID types to 16-bit unsigned
+ - official MSVC support
- - fixed the CMake flags (forgot optimization)
+ - fixed benchmark sample to only measure throughput, not setup

 Feature Map
 -----------